robertpiosik/CodeWebChat/README.md

 Use included API-based features with any OpenAI-API compatible provider and your own keys (BYOK).

 **🛠️ Code Completions** \
-Get accurate code at cursor from state-of-the-art reasoning models.
+Get accurate code-at-cursor from state-of-the-art reasoning models.

 **🛠️ Edit Context** \
 Modify files based on natural language instructions.